-We demonstrate the importance of Rossby wave breaking and intense moisture transport for EPEs using a selection of twelve notorious flood events that have been the subject of previous case studies (Table 2).
-Most of these events led to immense catastrophic societal and economic impacts.
-Records of EM-DAT, also provided in Table 2, estimate that several of these events resulted in a dozen up to thousands of fatalities and an estimated damage in the order of billions of US dollars.
-These infamous flooding events include the great Colorado floods in September 2013 (Gochis et al., 2015; Eden et al., 2016), the Jeddah flooding of November 2009 (Haggag and El-Badry, 2013; De Vries et al., 2016), the July 2010 Pakistan floods (Hong et al., 2011; Martius et al., 2013), the Atacama Desert floods in March 2015 (Wilcox et al., 2015; Bozkurt et al., 2016; Rondanelli et al., 2019), and the September 1987 Natal floods in South Africa (Triegaardt et al., 1988; Heerden and Taljaard, 1998).
-It should be noted here, that the dates of the EPEs, as listed in Table 2, are as mentioned in the cited case studies, while the periods of the flood events and attributed socioeconomic impacts from the EM-DAT records can cover much longer periods.
-For example, the EPE in India occurred on 17-18 June 2013 (Joseph et al., 2015; Kumar et al., 2016; Vellore et al., 2016), whereas the 6,054 fatalities attributed to the flood were reported for the period of 12-27 June across several provinces of India in the EM-DAT database.
+We demonstrate the importance of Rossby wave breaking and intense moisture transport for EPEs using a selection of 12 notorious flood events that have been the subject of previous case studies (Table 2).
+Most of these events led to im-

+Link to EPEs Rossby wave breaking Intense moisture transport Rossby wave breaking and intense moisture transport (direct PV influence) Rossby wave breaking and intense moisture transport (remote PV influence) None "Inclusive" categories (Sect.
+4.2 and 4.3) All PV structures All IVT structures PV (direct overlap) and IVT structures PV (direct and indirect overlap) and IVT structures "Exclusive" categories (Sects.
+6.2 and 7) Only PV structures Only IVT structures PV (direct overlap) and IVT structures PV (only indirect overlap) and IVT structures Neither PV nor IVT structures mense catastrophic societal and economic impacts.
+Records of EM-DAT, also provided in Table 2, estimate that several of these events resulted in a dozen up to thousands of fatalities and an estimated damage of the order of billions of US dollars.
+These infamous flooding events include the great Colorado floods in September 2013 (Gochis et al., 2015; Eden et al., 2016), the Jeddah flooding of November 2009 (Haggag and El-Badry, 2013; De Vries et al., 2016), the July 2010 Pakistan floods (Hong et al., 2011; Martius et al., 2013), the Atacama Desert floods in March 2015 (Wilcox et al., 2016; Bozkurt et al., 2016; Rondanelli et al., 2019), and the September 1987 Natal floods in South Africa (van Heerden and Taljaard, 1998).
+It should be noted here that the dates of the EPEs, as listed in Table 2, are as mentioned in the cited case studies, while the periods of the flood events and attributed socioeconomic impacts from the EM-DAT records can cover much longer periods.
+For example, the EPE in India occurred on 17-18 June 2013 (Joseph et al., 2015; Kumar et al., 2016; Vellore et al., 2016), whereas the 6054 fatalities attributed to the flood were reported for the period of 12-27 June across several provinces of India in the EM-DAT database.
 Thus, it is not guaranteed that all listed socioeconomic impacts in Table 2 exclusively stem from the EPEs under discussion.